Koenkk/zigbee-herdsman-converters/README.md

 If any of those commands finish with an error your PR won't pass the tests and will likely be rejected.

 ## Documentation of definition meta property
-- `multiEndpoint`: enables the multi endpoint functionallity in e.g. fromZigbee.on_off, example: normally this converter would return {"state": "OFF"}, when multiEndpoint is enabled the 'endpoint' method of the device definition will be called to determine the endpoint name which is then used as key e.g. {"state_left": "OFF"}.
+- `multiEndpoint`: enables the multi endpoint functionality in e.g. fromZigbee.on_off, example: normally this converter would return {"state": "OFF"}, when multiEndpoint is enabled the 'endpoint' method of the device definition will be called to determine the endpoint name which is then used as key e.g. {"state_left": "OFF"}.
 Only needed when device sends the same attribute from multiple endpoints. (default: false)
 - `multiEndpointSkip`: array of attributes to not suffix with the endpoint name
 - `multiEndpointEnforce`: enforce a certain endpoint for an attribute, e.g. {"power": 4} see utils.enforceEndpoint()
 - `disableDefaultResponse`: used by toZigbee converters to disable the default response of some devices as they don't provide one. (default: false)